laluka/sthack-2024-challs/do-your-updates-son/readme.md

-# Do Your Updates Son
+# Do Your Updates Son - Medium / Web / Linux

-> I just set it up, it's up to date, but you don't know when I wrote this message, yesterday?
+> I just set it up, it's up to date, but you don't know when I wrote this message.
+Yesterday?
 Years ago?
-Hihi! :)
+Who knows!

 ```bash
 # Live Auto Fix